-Gettysburg College is a participant in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program), a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+Gettysburg College is a proud participant in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program), a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program encourages institutions to voluntarily enter into an agreement with the Department of Veterans Affairs (VA) to fund a portion of the tuition expenses that exceed the Post-9/11 GI Bill® national cap which is updated annually as mandated by Congress in January of 2011.
+Only individuals entitled to the maximum benefit rate (100% level, based on service requirements) are eligible to receive Yellow Ribbon Program funding.

-$21,084.89 (Post-9/11 GI Bill® National Cap)
+$23,671.94 (Post-9/11 GI Bill® National Cap)

-$12,500.00 (Yellow Ribbon Grant from Gettysburg College)
+$12,500.00 (Yellow Ribbon Grant- Gettysburg College)

-$12,500.00 (Yellow Ribbon match from the VA)
+$12,500.00 (Yellow Ribbon match- VA)

 The Department of Veterans Affairs determines eligibility for benefits through the Post-9/11 GI Bill® including the Yellow Ribbon Program.
-Only individuals entitled to the maximum benefit rate (100% level, based on service requirements) may receive Yellow Ribbon Program funding.
-Your Certificate of Eligibility will advise if your service meets the requirements for the Yellow Ribbon Program.
-You must submit your Certificate of Eligibility to Gettysburg College.
-The Registrar's Office will certify your enrollment to the VA.
+Your Certificate of Eligibility will advise if your service meets the requirements for the Yellow Ribbon Program (eligibility at the 100% level).

 Once a student has been selected to participate in the Yellow Ribbon Program at Gettysburg College, the institution will provide contributions for a maximum of eight semesters as long as the institution continues to participate in the Yellow Ribbon Program.
 The student must remain eligible through the VA and maintain satisfactory progress, conduct, and attendance.